Vinz2008/C./README.md

 # C.

 A programming language compiler written in C++ which is definitely not finished.
-It compile the C. code to llvm ir.
+It compile the C. code to LLVM IR.

 ## Advantages